anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Researcher Use Cases

-<hero small>The NCPI is helping to enable cross-platform authentication and authorization, cross platform data discovery
- and the exchange of datasets, analysis workflows and analysis results. </hero>
+<hero small>The NCPI is helping to enable cross-platform authentication and authorization, cross-platform data discovery and the cross-platform exchange of datasets, analysis workflows and analysis results.</hero>

 ### Our Initial Focus